Digital Identity: Risks, Control and Monitoring in the Online World

 - What should be the role of policy-makers?

-The panel discussion will be hosted by The Rt.
+The panel discussion was hosted by The Rt.
 Hon.
 Lord Alderdice.